scikit-hep/awkward/CONTRIBUTING.md

 Committing directly to `main` is not allowed except for

-   * updating the `VERSION_INFO` file, which should be independent of pull requests
+   * updating the `pyproject.toml` file  to bump the version number, which should be independent of pull requests
    * updating documentation or non-code files
    * unprecedented emergencies